csyezheng/a2fa/README.md

 # a2fa

-a2fa is a command line tool for generating and validating one-time password.
+a2fa *("annoying two-factor authentication")* is a command line tool for generating and validating one-time password.

 <!-- TOC -->